jordanleewei/open-aut-data-analysis-jl/README.md

 ### Visualization Analysis

-1. Ensure your data file `Merged_AUT_Human_AI.csv` is in the same directory as the script
+1. Ensure your data file `Merged_AUT_Human_Rating.csv` is in the same directory as the script
 2. Run the visualization analysis:

 ```bash